gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory1/README.md

 - The expression "*(a sector, a custom map, a server, etc)*" should be consistent every time it is written in *Enter Map* and *Leave Map*
 - *Reset Action Commander* should have some post-conditions statement, such as "*The system's memory of actions is empty/reset*"
 - The post conditions field in *Undone Action* is probably wrong.
 If it removes the last stack's element to add the most recent action undone, it should still be full.
 As I understood, the element from the stack that was removed was replaced by the most recent undone action, which maintains the stack full.
+#### Answer
+Gabriel Falcão (67775), 24/11/2025 10:17

+I have updated the diagram's description, given the points above.
 ## Implementation documentation
 (*Please add the class diagram(s) illustrating your code evolution, along with a technical description of the changes made by your team.
 The description may include code snippets if adequate.*)
 ### Implementation summary